Here you’ll find tips to help you prepare for maternity leave.

-That place where eight hours of sleep is impossible, work needs to get done even while your baby does aerobics on your bladder, and now you have to figure out maternity leave.
+Eight hours of sleep is impossible, work needs to get done even while your baby does aerobics on your bladder, your patience is as thin as a sheet of paper and now you have to figure out maternity leave.

 I get it.